ngocduyvo12/liri-bot/README.md

 The app can be run through git bash:
 1. Use git bash to navigate to the root folder
 2. open the liri.js with node: **node liri.js**
-3. enter one of the three specified search term: **node liri.js search**.
+3. enter one of the four specified search term: **node liri.js search**.

 search Terms:
 * spotify-this-song